 There's also a lot of planning ahead and making sure information is available to the players, Castro said.

 "Some guys want information, some don't want as much," Castro said.
 "But whatever information it is, we have.
 Whatever they want to take from it, they take."

-Castro has now been in the game for 38 seasons, counting both his time as a player and his time as a coach.
+His 2014 season marked his 38th in the game, counting both his time as a player and his time as a coach.

 He's spent that time in eight different organizations and in his share of cities and roles.

 "The way I look at it," Castro said, "wherever you go - it doesn't matter where you're at - you want to make those players better and that organization better.
 That's the way I look at it."